 Fixtures for the 2020 Six Nations are spread over five weekends in February and March, culminating when Wales host Scotland on 14 March.
 Discover more about the main stadiums below, including key information on how to get to each.

-Renowned as the Home of English Rugby, 82,000 fans can pack into the stadium, making it the largest dedicated rugby venue in the world and the UK’s second largest behind Wembley.
-Celebrated for its family-friendly atmosphere on a match day, take in a stadium tour when England are not in action or visit the World Rugby Museum.
+Renowned as the Official Home of English Rugby, 82,000 fans can pack into the stadium, making it the largest dedicated rugby venue in the world and the UK’s second largest behind Wembley.
+Celebrated for its family-friendly atmosphere on a match day, you can take in a stadium tour when England are not in action or visit the World Rugby Museum.

 Twickenham station is around 30 minutes from London Waterloo by train, with the station roughly a 15-minute walk from the stadium.